 - Personal details such as their name, age, address, banking information and so on

-Only in certain circumstances can a professional break their duty of confidentiality.
-A professional can breach confidentiality if they believe that doing so will protect the person in question from harm or protect another person or the general public from harm.
+However, in certain circumstances, a professional can break their duty of confidentiality.
+A professional can only do this if they believe that doing so will protect the patient from harm or protect another person or the general public from harm.

 Consent should be obtained from the person in question, if possible.
 It’s not always possible to obtain consent, however.
 In some cases, confidentiality must be breached against a person’s wishes.